FlaxEngine/FlaxDocs/manual/scripting/advanced/templates.md

 ## Create a script template

 Create a text document anywhere in the **Content** folder and create the template that you desire.
+It is recommended the use .cs or .h/.cpp for the file extension for the template files.

+### The available identifiers

 Use the following identifiers to replace certain parts of your template with information upon creation by the user.

-### The available identifiers

 | Identifier | Description |
 |--------|--------|